shapeandshare/dicebox.core/README.md

 ```
     [GET] /categories
 ```
-Result

-A list of label to index mappings.
+Result: A list of label to index mappings.

 Example